ExpandingMan/dotfiles/README.md

 My new colors will probably be some sort of bluish thing with cyan and orange highlights.

+## Manjaro `i3` Dotfiles
+The dot files for the Manjaro `i3` community setup can be found [here](https://gitlab.manjaro.org/profiles-and-settings/desktop-settings/tree/master/community/i3/skel).
+This is probably a good starting point for a great many things.
+More generally, default Manjaro desktop settings can be found at https://gitlab.manjaro.org/profiles-and_settings/desktop-settings .

 ## Julia
 I use [Julia](https://julialang.org) extensively, in the long run I expect it to be much more intimately intertwined with this setup.
 Note that for now the
 Julia binaries are expected to be in `/opt/julia/bin` (at some point I will have more permanent system-wide environment variables).
 You can use `$mod+F1` to